"Nijmegen Breakage Syndrome" – What Is It?

 Medical Measures for Early Detection

-• Gastroenterology/nutrition: basic examination at diagnosis, also in the course of problems
+• Gastroenterology/nutrition: Basic examination at diagnosis, also during the course of the disease in case of problems, nutritional supplementation

-• Endocrinology: growth documentation (height, weight, head circumference), ovarian function testing in women
+• Endocrinology: Growth documentation (height, weight, head circumference), ovarian function tests in women

-• Neurology: developmental testing and early support if required
+• Neurology: Developmental screening and early intervention if needed

 Nijmegen Breakage Syndrome – What You Can Do Yourself